 In both tests, we have injected a total of $8036$ simulated lensed injections.
 We assume that the injected events are registered by both detectors in the aLIGO network and the Virgo detector.
-In test {\bf A}, we apply a Type-I image bank to look for injected Type-II images.
-For test {\bf B}, we use the same image bank and look for the Type-I counterpart of the injections in test {\bf A}.
-In test {\bf A}, 638 injections are missed, whereas in test {\bf B} the missed count is 536.
-We observe that the number of missed injections increases when the injections were treated as Type-II images, indicating that the current search method for sub-threshold lensed GWs may be missing possible Type-II lensed signals.
+In test {\bf A}, we apply a type I image bank to look for injected type II images.
+For test {\bf B}, we use the same image bank and look for the type I counterpart of the injections in test {\bf A}.
+In test {\bf A}, $638$ injections are missed, whereas in test {\bf B} the missed count is $536$.
+We observe that the number of missed injections increases when the injections were treated as type II images, indicating that the current search method for sub-threshold lensed GWs may be missing possible type II lensed signals.

 However, it is important to remark that our current results are inconclusive since: (1) we have only been testing on one particular GW event, and (2) the exact reason for the extra number of injections to be missed are yet to be investigated.
 Nevertheless, our results indicate there could be improvements to the current search method for sub-threshold lensed GW signals, and further investigation will be done as future work.